pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 #### Recommendations Before you Start

 >**⚠ Warning**
 > Throughout the labs, this guide will instruct you to make minor edits to some of the scripts.
-Please be prepared to edit them in an editor of your choice and re-upload them to the same CDE File Resource after each change.
+Please be prepared to make changes in an editor and re-upload them to the same CDE File Resource after each change.
 Having all scripts open at all times in an editor such as Atom is highly recommended.

 >**⚠ Warning**
-> Your Cloudera ACE Workshop Lead is tasked with loading the labs datasets to Cloud Storage ahead of the workshop.
-If you are reproducing these labs on your own, ensure you have placed the contents of the data folder in a Cloud Storage path of your choice before starting.
+> Your Cloudera ACE Workshop Lead will load the required datasets to Cloud Storage ahead of the workshop.
+If you are reproducing these labs on your own, ensure you have placed the all contents of the data folder in a Cloud Storage path of your choice.

 >**⚠ Warning**
 > Most scripts will assume you have added your username and Cloud Storage path to "resources_files/parameters.conf".
 Before you start the labs, open "resources_files/parameters.conf" and edit all three fields with values provided by your Cloudera ACE Workshop Lead.
-Each attendee will be assigned a username.
-The cloud storage variables will be the same for all attendees.
-If you are reproducing these labs on your own you will also have to ensure that these values reflect the Cloud Storage path of your choice.
+Each attendee will be assigned a username and cloud storage path.
+If you are reproducing these labs on your own you will also have to ensure that these values reflect the Cloud Storage path where you loaded the data.

 #### Editing Files and Creating CDE Resources